newrelic/node-native-metrics/README.md

 ```

 Note that this is a native module and thus must be compiled to function.
-Pre-built binaries are provided for Linux servers running supported versions of
+Pre-built binaries are included in the package for the following platforms, across all LTS versions of Node.js:

-Node.
-If you are not using Linux or not using a supported version of Node, you
++ Linux/amd64
++ Linux/arm64
++ macOS/arm64
++ Windows/x64
++ Windows/x86

-will need to have a compiler installed on the machine where this is to be
+If your system does not match the above matrix, you will need to have a compiler installed on the machine where this is to be
 deployed.
 See [node-gyp](https://www.npmjs.com/package/node-gyp#installation)
 for more information on compiling native addons.